MicrosoftDocs/windows-ai-docs/docs/windows-ml/tutorials/mlnet-deploy-model.md

 If you've been following this tutorial so far, you should already have the necessary prerequisites for app development in place.
 If you need a refresher, see [the first part of this tutorial](mlnet-intro.md).

 > [!NOTE]
-> If you prefer to download the complete sample code, you can [download the solution file here](https://github.com/microsoft/Windows-Machine-Learning/tree/master/Samples/Tutorial%20Samples/MLNET%20and%20Windows%20ML).
-Download a local copy of the repo, navigate to this sample, then open the `classifierMLNETModel.sln` file with Visual Studio.
+> If you prefer to download the complete sample code, you can clone [the solution file](https://github.com/microsoft/Windows-Machine-Learning/tree/master/Samples/Tutorial%20Samples/MLNET%20and%20Windows%20ML).
+Clone the repository, navigate to this sample, then open the `classifierMLNETModel.sln` file with Visual Studio.
 Then, you can skip to the [Launch the application](#Launch the application) step.

 ## Create a WinML UWP (C#)